-How to Support the Black Community in Atlanta Right Now
+How to Support Black-Owned Businesses in Atlanta Right Now

 Donate to nonprofits and community efforts

-Atlanta has a thorough assortment of social justice and nonprofit organizations -- including Project South, Black Lives Matter Atlanta, SONG, Malcolm X Grassroots Movement, ACLU, The New Georgia Project, the NAACP’s Georgia chapter, and many more.
+Atlanta has a thorough assortment of social justice and nonprofit organizations -- including Project South, Black Lives Matter Atlanta, SONG, Malcolm X Grassroots Movement, ACLU, The New Georgia Project, Southern Fried Queer Pride, A Just Georgia, The Neighborhood Sprouts, the NAACP’s Georgia and Atlanta branches, and many more.
 In order to stay updated about different ways that you can help or contribute to them, you can follow along on social media.
-As always, pay attention to local politics and here’s an aggregated list of petitions you can sign to get the attention of the Georgia legislature.
+As always, pay attention to local politics, and here’s an aggregated list of petitions that you can strategically sign to get the attention of the Georgia officials.

 Another organization that’s long been doing good in an underserved Atlanta neighborhood is PAWKids, which recently partnered with rapper Killer Mike (see more below) to provide meals to the Grove Park community during COVID-19 and the more recent political upheaval.